 Query Engine

 Note: Unless necessary it’s advisable not to cancel the displayed system queries as it could lead to unexpected errors for users.

-5.4.1 Opening the Console
+Opening the Logs

-an empty console
+an empty logs panel